MichZem/developers-community/pages/Documents/AgentManagerExperience/AgentManagerWorkspaceAPI/Methods/historical.md

 Name  | Description  | Type/Value
 :------------------- | :----------------------------------------------------------------------------- | :---------
-transfers  | Number of conversations that were _transferred_ in the time interval  | value closedConversations  | Number of conversations that were _closed_ in the time interval  | value concludedConversations  | Number of conversations that were _concluded_ in the time interval  | value
+transfers  | Number of conversations that were _transferred_ in the time interval (aka during the hour before the timestamp value)  | value closedConversations  | Number of conversations that were _closed_ in the time interval  | value concludedConversations  | Number of conversations that were _concluded_ in the time interval  | value